1. Why is mutual fund investment risky?

 c.
 Interest Rate Risk

-Interest rate changes depending upon the credit available with lenders and the demand from borrowers.
+Interest rate changes depending on the credit available with lenders and the demand from borrowers.
 They are inversely related to each other.
 Increase in the interest rates during the investment period may result in a reduction of the price of securities.

 d.
 Liquidity Risk